Galois representations with large image in the global Langlands correspondence: Introduction

-Assuming Clozel's conjecture, the \emph{irreducibility conjecture} asserts that the cuspidality of $\pi$ should imply the irreducibly of $\rho_{\pi,\ell}$ for all primes $\ell$ \cite{Ram08}.
+Assuming Clozel's conjecture, the \emph{irreducibility conjecture} asserts that the cuspidality of $\pi$ should imply the irreducibility of $\rho_{\pi,\ell}$ for all primes $\ell$ \cite{Ram08}.
 However, even under the polarizability hypothesis, the irreducibility of the representations $\rho_{\pi,\ell}$ associated to $\pi$ is known in very few cases.
-More precisely, assuming $\pi$ polarizable and $F$ totally real, the irreducibility conjecture is only known for $n = 2$ \cite{Rib77} \cite{Tay95}, $n=3$ \cite{BR92}, and for arbitrary $n$, if $\pi$ is square-integrable at a finite place $v \nmid \ell$ \cite{TY07}.
-In addition, weak versions of this conjecture are known for more general polarizable automorphic representations.
-For example: if $n \leq 6$, it is known that the Galois representations $\rho_{\pi,\ell}$ associated to $\pi$ are irreducible for almost all primes $\ell$ \cite{Hui22} \cite{Ram13} and, if $n$ is arbitrary and $\pi$ is extremely regular, it can be proved that the Galois representations $\rho_{\pi,\ell}$ are irreducible for a set of primes $\ell$ of Dirichlet density one \cite{BLGGT14}.
+More precisely, assuming $\pi$ polarizable and $F$ totally real or CM, the irreducibility conjecture is only known for $n = 2$ \cite{Mok14} \cite{Rib77} \cite{Tay94} \cite{Tay95}, $n=3$ \cite{BR92} \cite{CG13} \cite{Hui23}, and for arbitrary $n$, if $\pi$ satisfies certain local conditions \cite{HL25} \cite{TY07}.
+In addition, weak versions of this conjecture are known for more general polarizable automorphic representations over totally real or CM fields.
+For example: if $n \leq 6$, it is known that the Galois representations $\rho_{\pi,\ell}$ associated to $\pi$ are irreducible for almost all primes $\ell$ \cite{Dai25} \cite{DWW} \cite{Hui22} \cite{Hui23} \cite{Ram13} \cite{Xia19} and, if $n$ is arbitrary and $\pi$ is extremely regular, it can be proved that the Galois representations $\rho_{\pi,\ell}$ are irreducible for a set of primes $\ell$ of Dirichlet density one \cite{BLGGT14}.
 The best known result, without extra conditions on $\pi$, is that the Galois representations $\rho_{\pi,\ell}$ are irreducible for a positive Dirichlet density set of primes $\ell$ \cite{PT15}.
+Finally, we remark that the irreducibility conjecture has recently been proven, without the polarizability condition, when $n=3$ and $F$ is a totally real field \cite{BH24}.

 The irreducibility of the $\ell$-adic Galois representation $\rho_{\pi,\ell}$ is closely related to the irreducibility of the residual representation